msaltanovskyy/msaltanovskyy/README.md

-Hello, I'm @msaltanovskyy, I study different programming languages, development technologies.
-This account is where I post my work.
+Greetings, my main goal is to try out different languages, architectures for projecting.
+This is where I will post my work.